slevis-lmwg/gitops-harbor-workshop_slevis/README.md

 1. **Check the updated files**: Your `flask-helm/values.yaml` and `flask-helm/Chart.yaml` should now reference the new container image
 2. **Wait for Argo CD**: Argo CD checks for changes every 3 minutes, or you can manually sync in the Argo CD UI
-3. **See the updated application**: Refresh your browser tab with the Flask app to see your changes live
+3. **See the updated application**: Run `kubectl port-forward svc/flask-demo -n argocd 8001:5000` and see the new site with a green background

+**Note:** If port-forward was running when the image was updated it will hit an error and stop.
+Rerunning the port-forward command will connect the new container

 You've now experienced the complete GitOps cycle:
 - **Code Change** → **Automated Build** → **Registry Push** → **Chart Update** → **Automated Deployment**